akat12/Java-ShebangSamples/Readme.md

 # JAVA SHEBANG SAMPLES

 From JAVA release 11 onwards the java launcher can run a program supplied as a java source code file.
-The full details reagrding this feature can be found here; [jeps 330](https://openjdk.java.net/jeps/330).
-This feature elicited me to experiment and convert some webshell samples into java shebang to target java webapplication servers.
-Moreover, the attacker can put the scripts in any directory and set the HttpContext to mimic webapplication server URIs.
-This will also bypass any FIM based detections set on the webapplication's run folder.
+The full details regarding this feature can be found here; [jeps 330](https://openjdk.java.net/jeps/330).
+This elicited me to experiment and convert some older webshell samples into shebang to target java webapplication servers.
+The attackers can also put the scripts in any directory and set the HttpContext to mimic webapplication server URIs.
+This will bypass any FIM based detections set on the webapplication's run folder.

 ## Repository browser